VoltDB/voltdb/examples/HOWTOs/ConfigureLogging.md

 # Configure Logging

 VoltDB uses Log4j for logging.
-The default configuration sends a subset of log messages to the console, while sending a much more detailed set of losing to a file named `voltdb.log` in the `log` of the directory in which you started VoltDB.
+The default configuration sends a subset of log messages to the console, while sending a much more detailed set of logging to a file named `voltdb.log` in the `log` of the directory where you started VoltDB.

 Relevant Documentation
 -----------------------------------------